 How can you, as a photographer, change this situation?
 For one thing, don't retake the same photographs!
 Find new angles and new locations from which to shoot.
 Bring a fresh perspective each time and try not to repeat what has already been done.
 Bring a new look to the building by taking some abstract architecture photography.

 A good photographer can use perspective to create emotional reactions.
 For example, images shot from very low looking up give the impression of being imposing or dominating.
 Images that include landscaping or the environment around the building will make the viewer feel more present, like seeing the entire thing.
 Images of shapes and details in the building can make the viewer appreciate the design more.
 How can you apply these ideas to your next shoot?
-We have listed 25 simple Photography tips that will help you become better at your craft and take those stunning pictures that you always wanted.
+We have listed photography tips for beginners that will help you become better at your craft and take those stunning pictures that you always wanted.

 Don't Always Reach For Your Super-Wide Angle Lens

 A common mistake with these types of photos is shooting too wide and trying to capture it all.
 Remember, the widest lens you've got isn't always the best option.
 Wide lenses cause several problems, not the least of which is crazy distortion.
 Lens below about 24 mm will cause severe warping and distortion to objects near the edges.
 There are few times when this makes an attractive photograph.

 Distortion problems are especially challenging to deal with in architecture.
 As we've discussed with perspective issues, lens distortion is another layer of problems that will make what should be a perfect photo look incredibly dull.
 Anybody can pick up a wide lens and walk into a room, but few photographers realize the problems it causes and work to correct them.